Friday, October 23, 2015

 Yea I know, a lot of people think 'The Way' by Fastball [video | lyrics]is super cheesy, but its yet another catchy pop tune with a very cool chord progression that is quite fun to play.

-But this upbeat, poppy and happy-sounding song about a couple that shrugs their kids and responsibilities to walk off in the sunset to live the rest of their lives together, in love
+But this upbeat, poppy and happy-sounding song about a couple that shrugs their kids and responsibilities to walk off in the sunset to live the rest of their lives together, in love was loosely-based on a odd true story.
+These lyrics pretty much sum up the song version of the story:

 "Anyone can see the road that they walk on is paved in gold